hda-technical/dancebooks/transcriptions/[185-, en] Eugène Coulon - The Warsaw Varsoviana.md

-# The Warsaw Varsoviana with a Correct Description of the Figure
-## Eugène Coulon
-## Transcribed by Victor Lapshin

 ### The Varsoviana

 This dance, like the Waltz, is performed by two persons, gentleman holding the lady by the right arm.